 Nursing Licensure in Maine

-Due to its participation in the Enhanced Nurse Licensure Compact (eNLC), Maine is designated as a “compact state” by the NCSBN.
-This means that nurses who receive licensure in Maine and declare Maine as their primary state of residence can practice their occupation physically, online, or over the phone in 24 additional states.
+Due to its participation in the Enhanced Nurse Licensure Compact (eNLC), the NCSBN designates Maine as a "compact state," meaning nurses who receive licensure in Maine and declare Maine as their primary state of residence can practice their occupation physically, online, or over the phone in 24 additional states.
 Participation in the eNLC makes travel nursing and internet or telephonic practice especially viable options for Maine nurses.
 As telephone and online healthcare services become more common, technology will greatly expand the number of employment options for compact state nurses, such as those in Maine.

 Nursing Licensing Costs in Maine